OpenTechSchool/www.opentechschool.org/handbooks/workshops/organisers-schedule.md

 ## Two days before signups close
 - You might have more coaches now.
 Raise the number of signups accordingly.
 - Send email via the Meetup form to the participants who signed up so far, telling them there are more seats available, you are looking forward to seeing you there and to update their RSVP if they can't make it to give others a chance to participate instead.
 You can find an almost [copy-pasteable example online](/handbooks/workshops/example-before-closing.html).
-- Send an email to your coaches confirming time and place, containing a link to the [Coaches Guide](http://opentechschool.github.io/slides/presentations/coaching/) as well as the learning material.
+- Send an email to your coaches confirming time and place, containing a link to the [Coaches Guide](http://opentechschool.github.io/slides/presentations/coaching/) as well as the learning materials.
 You can find an [example online](/handbooks/workshops/example-coaches-mail.html).
 - You might want to promote the workshop once more, stating you have more open slots now.

 ## After signups are closed
 - Send the confirmation email to the participants through the Meetup interface.
 Make sure it contains at least: the place and time, any requirements needed (like "bring a laptop", "install X") and how to get in touch in case they are unable to fulfill those.
-Any more specific directions on the venue if needed and other useful material.
+Any more specific directions on the venue if needed and other useful materials.
 But keep it short.
 [An example for you is provided online](/handbooks/workshops/example-after-closing.html).

 ## Things to prepare
 - It is always nice to have some good coverage of the event.
 If you know someone with a camera or fairly new smartphone, ask them to take some photos.
 - Name badges are useful.
 Make sure there is tape, post-its, sticky notes, or some such available at the venue.
 - Bring some paper and pens.
-It's almost universally useful to create signs on the fly (wifi credentials, afterparty plans, directions and whatnot.)
+It's almost universally useful to create signs on the fly (wifi credentials, afterparty plans, directions and whatnot).
-- An offline version of editors, the material and other common material like installers (in case the wifi goes down.)
+- An offline version of editors, the lerning materials and other common tools like installers (in case the wifi goes down).
 - A few extenders if needed.

 ## The Workshop itself